Gizra/Gizra-Way-Book/approach_mission.md

 In the above example we cheated a bit since we have called the `User` entity an `Author`.
 But it's a real user.
 It's very rare of a site not to have a user, since, well you know - we, the people, are still important.

 Question 1: Does a `user` have a relationship with a `topic`?
+Yes, they do.
 Can a `user` register for more than one `topic`?
-Can `topic` be chosen by more than one `user`?
+Can a `topic` be chosen by more than one `user`?

-Well, user can register to many topics and many users can register to the same topic, so we will get something like this:

 ![](6.jpg)

-Question 2: (The million question) In this case, it gets a bit complicated, huh?!
-It can be a million users and a million topics... how can we solve it?
+Question 2: (The million question) hmm, seems we have a real problem here!
+A single user cannot reference million topics, and vice versa.
+Is the universe going to collapse into itself?!

-We can add another entity, called `membership`.
-It will represent a specific register of user to a topic.
-Now every user has only one `membership` per topic.
+Worry not, because we have an elegant solution for this case.
+We'll simply create a new entity!
+We call this "revealing the entity", as sometimes that entity will be hidden in the requirements and not get an explicit name.
+But in our case, giving it a name shouldn't be too hard.
+We can call it `Membership` and it will represent a specific registration (or a membership) of user to a topic.
+Now every user has only one single `membership` per topic.

 ![](7.jpg)